Carbon monoxide detector power surge

 Electrical

-The answer to 'carbon monoxide detector power surge' is that a power surge can potentially damage or interfere with the operation of a carbon monoxide (CO) detector.
-This can happen if the surge causes a spike in voltage that the detector is not designed to handle.
+The answer to 'carbon monoxide detector power surge' is that a power surge can potentially damage or disable a carbon monoxide (CO) detector.
+Power surges can be caused by lightning strikes, electrical grid issues, or faulty wiring in the home.
+Symptoms of a CO detector being affected by a power surge include the device not turning on, displaying error codes, or failing to detect CO properly.

 Step-by-Step Guide